-48. In most of the Nile countries, a national Nile Committee has been established, consisting of all the relevant ministries and civil society organizations, including the ministries dealing with finance, planning, agriculture, environment and of course, water resources.
+51. In most of the Nile countries, a national Nile Committee has been established, consisting of all the relevant ministries and civil society organizations, including the ministries dealing with finance, planning, agriculture, environment and of course, water resources.
 These Committees have discussed and prepared the national positions on overall policy with respect to the emerging Nile cooperation, including the Cooperative Framework, the NBI, the SVP projects and the SAPs.
 Most countries plan that these Committees will continue to play a coordinating role for the NBI.
 In most of the countries, the ministry of water affairs acts as convener and secretary for the national Nile Committees.
+Additionally, NBI National Offices will be established in each of the Nile basin countries and will be supported through government funds (see figure 1).
+These will function as the cross-sectoral and inter-ministerial national coordination and exchange hubs assuring that all NBI sub-projects and activities on the national level are well implemented and complimentary in their approach (see Annex K for a summary of the SVP and SAPs).

-1.2 Knowledge Management
+1.2 Knowledge Management (phase 1)

-49. This component will provide key project participants and other stakeholders with improved access to relevant environmental and resource management information as well as enhanced abilities to communicate with one another.
-Project activities will:

-- (a) Facilitate the establishment of basin-wide environmental communication email/internet services (in collaboration with the Water Resources Planning and Management Project, which will establish the structure and technical standards for the SVP communications network and information management system, see also 2.1 below). - (b) Establish and maintain an electronic environmental knowledge base and repository for resources and documents. - (c) Publish an environmental SVP electronic newsletter and establish a website.
+- 52. This component will provide key project participants and other stakeholders with improved access to relevant environmental and resource management information as well as enhanced abilities to communicate with one another.
+Project activities will: - (a) Facilitate the establishment of basin-wide environmental communication email/internet services (in collaboration with the Water Resources Planning and Management Project, which will establish the structure and technical standards for the SVP communications network and information management system, see also 2.1 below). - (b) Establish and maintain an electronic environmental knowledge base and repository for resources and documents. - (c) Publish an environmental SVP electronic newsletter and establish a website.

-1.3 Decision Support System and River Basin Modeling9
+1.3 Decision Support System and River Basin Modeling12(phase 1)

-50. This component will afford a substantial learning process and support improved decision making by developing a basin-wide decision support system (DSS), including a River Basin Model.
+53. This component will afford a substantial learning process and support improved decision making by developing a basin-wide decision support system (DSS), including a River Basin Model.
 This first participatory, basin-wide development effort of the River Basin Model aims at a simplified representation of the Basin's hydrology and river system behavior based on available data.
 The model will allow assessments of potential future impacts of collaborative projects that may have transboundary implications, and will provide quantitative river flow information to support more detailed environmental assessments.
-A broad acceptance and use of the River Basin Model will depend on demonstration of its usefulness and successful application at regional, sub-regional and national levels.
-Relevant applications, will provide an important testing and validation basis.
-Broader, multi-sectoral databases and finer scale models may be developed in subsequent projects to address site-specific issues.
-Sub-component activities will include the following:
+A broad acceptance and use of